 We recommend a traditional stone.
 It’s usually more affordable and absorbs moisture from your dough, giving you that perfect crispy base.
-It can be high-maintenance, though, and breaks easily if not taken care of.
+It can be high maintenance, though, and breaks easily if not cared for well.

 For a more durable stone, opt for baking steel, which is easier to clean and heat.
-Baking steel is usually more expensive and heavier, however, so if you’re on a budget or need something easy to move, we recommend cordierite.
+Baking steel is usually more expensive and heavier, so if you’re on a budget or need something easy to lift and move, we recommend cordierite.

 Most who start using baking stones never go back.
 A stone really does make a difference, but only if you follow these tips:

-81 percent of customers have given this product a 5-star rating as of the date of publishing.
-Users love being able to use it on a BBQ and comment on the excellent customer service.
+Eighty-one percent of customers have given this product a 5-star rating as of the date of publishing.
+Users love it for the BBQ and comment on the manufacturer’s excellent customer service.